-As set out in the Investment Policies on page 25, there are guidelines to the amount of exposure to a single company, geographical As set our in the investment runcies on page 25, there are guidelines to the amount or exposure to a single company, geogra-region or direct property.
+As set out in the Investment Policies on page 25, there are guidelines to the amount of exposure to a single company, geographical region or direct property.
 These guidelines ensure an appropriate spread of exposure to individual or sector price risks.
-As an region or direct property.
-These guidelines ensure an appropriate spread or exposure to individual or sector price risks.
-As an investment company dedicated to investment in the property sector, the Group is exposed to price movements across the property sector, the Group is exposed to price movements across the property sector.
+As an investment company dedicated to investment in the property sector, the Group is exposed to price movements across the property asset class as a whole.